Swapnil-ingle/Swapnil-ingle.github.io/Readme.md

 > ### Version v4.0

-In this version we are implementing the algorithm required to reverse the file while reading it from front.
+In this version, we are implementing the algorithm required to reverse the file while reading it from the front.
 The Algorithm used to do this job is mentioned down below step by step.

 > ## Algorithm.

 * *The fundamental blocks of the algorithm are the reversed lines that move from one file to another to ultimately get the whole program reversed.*
 * Three files are required *input.txt*, *temp.txt* and *output.txt*.
 * The logic is as we are traversing line by line from front to end.
-The  **_"freshly reversed line"_** should always be at the top of the stack of lines we are reversing; where comes the auxilary file temp as intermediate storage, that should be appended below the freshly reversed line.
+The  **_" freshly reversed line"_** should always be at the top of the stack of lines we are reversing; where comes the auxiliary file temp as intermediate storage, that should be appended below the freshly reversed line.

 > #### Steps.